wasiejen/Free-Snap-Tap/README.md

 ## Controls

 - **Toggle Pause:** Press the `DELETE` key to pause or resume the program.
+  - resuming will reload key and tap groups from files
 - **Stop Execution:** Press the `END` key to stop the program.
 - **Return to Menu:** Press the `PAGE_DOWN` key to return to the menu.